Halfwitz/portfolio-site/dayplanner.md

    <ul>
       <li>
          <b>Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science</b>
          <br>The project’s code includes detailed documentation through JavaDoc comments, and the code is hosted on GitHub to enable contributors to make decisions and contributions regarding the project.
-Extensive modularity and readable code further encourage future collaboration.</p>
+Extensive modularity and readable code further encourage future collaboration.
       </li>
       <li>
          <b>Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science</b>